The origins of lacrosse in Ireland lie with the establishment of the Ards Lacrosse Club in Newtownards, Co. Down (just outside Belfast) in 1872.

 Men’s lacrosse in Ireland emerged in 1872 and died out in the early 1900s, with women’s lacrosse then emerging in the 1920s and then subsequently dying out around 1970.

-The Irish men’s national lacrosse team was (re-)formed to compete in the 2001 European Championships tournament which took place in Penarth, Wales from 15-21 July 2001.
-The Irish men’s senior team has continued to participate in major tournaments from that time, details of which are available here.
-A men’s indoor team was added in 2007 and a men’s Under-19 team was added in 2016.
+The Irish Men’s National Lacrosse Team was (re-)formed to compete in the 2001 European Championships tournament which took place in Penarth, Wales from 15-21 July 2001.
+The men’s senior team has continued to participate in major tournaments from that time.
+An Irish Men’s Indoor National Lacrosse Team was added in 2007 and an Irish Men’s Under-19 National Lacrosse Team was added in 2016.

-In 2005, an Irish women’s national lacrosse team was re-established and entered in the European Newcomers Tournament in Copenhagen, Denmark, finishing in 1st place, a remarkable feat for a team of players of whom only three had any previous lacrosse playing experience.
-The Irish women’s team has likewise continued to participate in major tournaments since that time, details of which are available here.
-Planning is underway to establish a women’s Under-19 team by 2019.
+In 2005, the Irish Women’s National Lacrosse Team was re-established and entered in the 2005 European Newcomers Tournament in Copenhagen, Denmark, finishing in 1st place, a remarkable feat for a team of players of whom only three had any previous lacrosse playing experience.
+The women’s senior team has likewise continued to participate in major tournaments since that time.
+In 2019, an Irish Women’s Under-19 National Lacrosse Team was formed.

-Lacrosse development within Ireland has continued to go from strength to strength, and in the 2009-2010 season the Irish Lacrosse League was established.
-This league features men’s and women’s teams such as the Dublin Avengers, Dublin Bay Prawns, University College Dublin (UCD), National University of Ireland (NUI) Galway and Queen’s University Belfast, with new teams emerging in various parts of the country.
+In the 2009-2010 season the Irish Lacrosse League (ILL) was established.
+This league features men’s and women’s teams such as the Dublin Lacrosse Club, University College Dublin (UCD), National University of Ireland (NUI) Galway, University College Cork (UCC) and Queen’s University Belfast, with new teams emerging in various parts of the country.
+A new women’s Schools Cup will take place in March 2019, and concerted efforts are now being directed towards introducing lacrosse at youth level.